@define

 @define VAR2 "${VAR_NAME:-default_value}" # if need the default value when not set

-This allows to use environment variables VAR, ENV_VAR, and VAR_NAME to set the value of VAR, VAR1 and VAR2.
+This allows using environment variables VAR, ENV_VAR, and VAR_NAME to set the value of VAR, VAR1 and VAR2.

 Please note, the parser of makesure is somewhat stricter here than shell's one: